neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CreatingAPlugin.rst

 (or using your database tool of choice) and adjust the templates so a list of CDs is shown.
 When you are done with that, you can make a plugin out of that.

-As an optional step you can move the generated package from it's default location *Packages/Application/* to *Packages/Plugins*.
+As an optional step you can move the generated package from its default location *Packages/Application/* to *Packages/Plugins*.
 This is purely a convention and at times it might be hard to tell an "application package" from a "plugin", but it helps to keep things organized.
 Technically it has no relevance.